THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 [54] Letter of John Wentworth to the Earl of Dartmouth, December 20, 1774, NEH&GR, Vol. 23 at 277.

-[56] Two days after the second attack, inhabitants of the Town of Greenland, NH erected a liberty pole and passed votes in support of the cause of liberty, vowing to defend American privileges with their lives and fortunes.
-See Douglas Sweet, New Hampshire on the Road to Revolution: Fort William and Mary, A Decisive Step HNH, Vol. XXIX, No. 4 (Winter, 1974) at 250.
+[56] Two days after the second attack, inhabitants of the Town of Greenland, NH erected a liberty pole and passed votes in support of the cause of liberty, vowing to defend American privileges "with their Lives and Fortunes."
+Douglas Sweet, New Hampshire on the Road to Revolution: Fort William and Mary, A Decisive Step HNH, Vol. XXIX, No. 4 (Winter, 1974) at 250.

 [57] John Wentworth's Narrative of the Raids on Fort William and Mary, HNH, Vol. XXXII, No. 4 at 234.